espottesmith/espottesmith.github.io/_pages/about.md

 I am a PhD candidate in Materials Science and Engineering at the University of California, Berkeley and Lawrence Berkeley National Laboratory.
-I am advised by Professor [Kristin Aslaug Persson](https://perssongroup.lbl.gov), and I work closely with scholars within the Joint Center for Energy Storage Research ([JCESR](https://www.jcesr.org/)) and the [Silicon Consortium Project](https://www.nrel.gov/transportation/silicon-anode-consortium.html).
+I am advised by Professor [Kristin Aslaug Persson](https://perssongroup.lbl.gov), and I am currently a Kavli Energy Nanoscience Institute [Philomathia Graduate Student Fellow](https://kavli.berkeley.edu/evan-walter-clark-spotte-smith).
+I collaborate closely with scholars within the Joint Center for Energy Storage Research ([JCESR](https://www.jcesr.org/)) and the [Silicon Consortium Project](https://www.nrel.gov/transportation/silicon-anode-consortium.html).

 My current research focuses on understanding the chemical and electrochemical reaction mechanisms that control